quanser/ACC-Competition-2025/Software_Setup/ACC software Instructions .md

 ## How to stop the RT Model

-When the Setup_Competition_Map.py file (or any other base scenario file provided) gets run, a real-time application (RT Model) is deployed that communicates with the virtual QCar 2.
+When the Setup_Competition_Map.py file gets run (or any other base scenario file provided), a real-time application (RT Model) is deployed that communicates with the virtual QCar 2.
+This RT Model is what the QCar2 ROS nodes communicate with.
 It is important to gracefully stop this model once you are no longer using your current workspace.
 Run the following commands to stop the RT Model:

 1. Using the Quanser Virtual Environment Docker container, navigate to the following directory:
 ```